G3n3r0/Letter-People/README.md

                                               |_|
 Letter People

 "Letter People" is a little game.
-It's kind of like Pokémon, except with letters instead of Poké critters!
+It's kind of like PokÃ©mon, except with letters instead of PokÃ© critters!
 It was developed with all open-source technologies, too!
 Take that, Steve Jobs!

 Used:
 SVG
 HTML
 JavaScript
-Raphaël JS
+RaphaÃ«l JS
 jQuery

 Tested In: